shiraazAh/osmium-job-app/README.md

 - Using multiple components - have used multiple components everywhere
 - Developing your own computation / algorithms - Have used salary generator & random image generator in JobCard.jsx
 - Using a database - used dynamodb to add applied job.
-- Using React Router - Reeact router is added in App.js & AuthenticatedRoutes.jsx.
+- Using React Router - React router is added in App.js & AuthenticatedRoutes.jsx.

 # Project Contribution List